decentralized-governance/degov-constitution/README.md

 # The Decentralized Constitution
-After the events of [ConstitutionDAO](https://www.constitutiondao.com/), it's time we all work together to construct a Decentralized Constitution for the People of the world that we can all live by and adopt personally.
+After the events of [ConstitutionDAO](https://www.constitutiondao.com/), it's time we all work together to construct a Decentralized Constitution for the People of the world, online and off, that we can all live by and adopt personally.

 ## Current Draft
 There's a [Constitution.md](https://github.com/markthepixel/decentralized-constitution/blob/main/Constitution.md) file in this repo that will act as a holding place for The Decentralized Constitution until such a time we all agree otherwise.